List of Shaun the Sheep episodes: Series 2 (2009–2010)

 Series 2 consists of 40 episodes and commenced airing in the United Kingdom on 23 November 2009 on BBC One and BBC HD.
 It had already started airing in Germany on 18 October 2009.
 The series director was Chris Sadler.
 This series was shot with digital camera still images that were edited into high definition video.
-There were major changes in the looks of the characters (e.g., The pigs are slimmer,Timmy’s mom’s eyes are big and connected the Farmer now has molded line separating his stubble and Bitzer and Pidsley now have detailed fur), the bull was absent throughout the whole series and the title sequence was also adapted to reflect these changes.
+There were major changes in the looks of the characters (e.g., The pigs are slimmer, Timmy's mother's eyes are big and connected, the Farmer now has a molded line separating his stubble and Bitzer and Pidsley now has detailed fur), the bull was absent throughout the whole series and the title sequence was also adapted to reflect these changes.

 Series 3 (2012)

-Bitzer has now returned to using his series 1 model, and Pidsley was removed starting this season.
+Bitzer has now returned to using his Series 1 model, and Pidsley was removed starting this season.
 The farmer's glasses are now square shaped and the bull has returned.
 Also, the theme song is rerecorded by Mark Thomas and Vic Reeves.
 All episodes premiered in Germany on the KiKa channel between 30 November and 9 December 2012.
 In the UK, it ran between 25 February 2013 and 21 March 2013 on the CBBC channel.

 Series 4 (2014)

-The first 20 episodes of the fourth series, consisting of 30 episodes in total, began airing on 3 February 2014 on CBBC.
+The first 20 episodes of the fourth series, consisting of 30 episodes in total, began airing on 3 February 2014 on CBBC and internationally on 4 February 2014.

 Another ten episodes began airing on the Australian television channel ABC3 starting from 17 September 2014.
 These episodes began on CBBC on 8 December 2014.